Congratulations on being admitted to UIC!

 Conditional admission means that you were admitted with full standing, but still need to submit final, official academic credentials since the admission decision was made based upon unofficial credentials or while your prior degree program was still in progress.
 The application checklist and university admission letter will both indicate the official credentials that you will need to submit.

 Conditionally admitted students can enroll and study during their first term at UIC, but will not be able to register for their second term until the requested official credentials are received.
+Official credentials are due during your first week of enrollment.
 A registration hold is placed on the student record which takes effect after the registration period of the first term.
 We recommend that all students clear their pending conditions by submitting the required credentials after being admitted, when they arrive on campus, or shortly therafter.
 Admissions holds will not be released until the required documentation is submitted to the Office of Admissions.

 International students: Please see the guidelines for official credentials at the bottom of the International Requirements page.
 Please also note that conditional admission does not impact visa processing by the Office of International Services.